 Most organic plant life starts out as a seed.
 What is a seed?
 It is technically described as a ripened ovule, but it is so much more than that.
-Seeds house an embryo, the new plant, nourish and protect it.
+Seeds house an embryo; the new plant nourishes and protects it.
 All types of seeds fulfill this purpose, but what do seeds do for us outside of growing new plants?
-Seeds may be used as food for humans or animals, spices, beverages and are even used as industrial products.
-Not all seeds fill all of these needs and, in fact, some are poisonous.
+Seeds may be used as food for humans or animals, spices, beverages, and are even used as industrial products.
+Not all seeds fill all of these needs, and, in fact, some are poisonous.

 What is a Seed?

 Plant life starts with seeds unless the plant reproduces by spores or vegetatively.
 Where do seeds come from?
 They are the byproduct of a flower or flower-like structure.
 Sometimes seeds are encased in fruits, but not always.
 Seeds are the primary method of propagation in most plant families.
 The seed life cycle starts with the flower and ends with a seedling, but many steps in between vary from plant to plant.